lewg/cfenv-chef/README.md

 			chef.add_role "cfserver"
 		end

+1. CF will look for a wwwroot folder in your vagrant folder to use as the web root.
+Whatever files you put in there will be accessible via http://(guestipaddress):8500/...
+See the "Optional Setup" section below for details on overriding the web root path.

+		$ cd YOUR_FOLDER
+		$ mkdir wwwroot

 1. Bring it up!
 (It takes a few minutes the first time.)
 When it's done you should have CF running on port 8500 of the ip you specified in the `Vagrantfile`.
 It's installed in `/opt/coldfusion` if you need to find it, and the administrator password is in the `cfenv-chef/roles/cfserver.rb` file (which you can change if you'd like).

 		$ vagrant up

-1. What I do after this is share folders into the CF root so I can edit locally, but run in the VM.
+1. You can also add additional custom file shares.
 Here's two examples which you can modify to your own taste (also in `Vagrantfile`).
 You'll see that I added the second one as an NFS mount.
 [According to this page](http://vagrantup.com/docs/nfs.html) you should consider this as your working folder approaches 1,000 files.
 If you do use it, vagrant will ask for your primary machine password (for sudo) so it can export the NFS volume(s).

 		config.vm.share_folder "site-one", "/opt/coldfusion/wwwroot/site-one", "~/Sites/site-one"
 		config.vm.share_folder "site-two", "/opt/coldfusion/wwwroot/site-two", "~/Sites/site-two", :nfs => true